Welcome to the AAC world

 A little praise now and then can encourage them to keep putting forth their best effort.

-You can praise them directly or tell another adult what a good job they did while the child can hear.
+You can praise them directly or tell another adult what a good job they did while the AAC user can hear.

 Some examples of praise include: